 The objective of the Human Development and Family Sciences graduate programs is to provide substantive knowledge in the development of individual, family, and interpersonal processes, and their applications across the lifespan.
 Core courses introduce students to theory and research in the field.
 Our goal is to foster intellectual development, stimulate meaningful research, and develop skills that will facilitate the pursuit of the student's professional goals.
-Both the Master's degree and the Ph.D. require study in theories, research methodologies, statistics, and a thesis or dissertation to meet the academic requirements in Human Development and Family Sciences.
+Both the master's degree and the Ph.D. require study in theories, research methodologies, statistics, and a thesis or dissertation to meet the academic requirements in Human Development and Family Sciences (with the exception of the Accelerated Bachelor's to Master's degree which has a non-thesis track).

-Opportunities exist within the department for students to gain a variety of applied experiences dealing with individuals and families across the lifespan.
+Opportunities exist within the department for students to gain a variety of applied experiences working with individuals and families across the lifespan.
 Facilities and programs within the department include the Christine DeVitt and Helen DeVitt Jones Child Development Research Center, Texas Tech Center for Early Head Start, and The Iva Lee Barton Research Suite.
 These Centers and research spaces, in addition to resources within the university and community, offer opportunities for training in program design, implementation, and evaluation for interested students.
 Graduate students are encouraged to discuss these opportunities with their faculty advisor.
 Emphasis is placed on research, which is a vital component of graduate education.
 Through various programs funded by federal and state grants, the HDFS department makes opportunities available for graduate students to be involved in research conducted by graduate faculty.
-It is the department's goal to help support students' graduate work by providing assistantships.
-These assistantships allow for research on a variety of topics and pressing issues in human development and family sciences.
+The department's goal is to help support students' graduate work by providing assistantships.
+These assistantships allow for research on various topics and pressing issues in human development and family sciences and provide students with opportunities to learn about teaching and course delivery.
 The department and the faculty are dedicated to actively mentoring students through:

-- Extensive coursework in both quantitative and qualitative research methodologies and statistics - Involvement in research with faculty throughout the student's program - Active and extensive guidance from and involvement by the faculty advisor as a student progresses throughout the program

-The Department is committed to the principle that in no aspect of its programs shall there be any discrimination based on race, creed, national origin, sexual orientation, age, gender, or disability, and that equal opportunity and access to facilities shall be available to all individuals.
+Extensive coursework in both quantitative and qualitative research methodologies and statistics.
+Involvement in research with faculty throughout the student's program.
+Active and extensive guidance from and involvement by the faculty advisor as a student progresses throughout the program.
+The Department is committed to the principle that in no aspect of its programs shall there be any discrimination based on race, creed, national origin, sexual orientation, age, gender, or disability and that equal opportunity and access to facilities shall be available to all individuals.